monarc-project/zm-core/README.md

 * update($id, $data)
 * delete($id)

-In `module.config.php`, controllers are usually defined in the factories container like:
+In `module.config.php`, controllers are usually defined in the configuration like:

     ControllerNameSpace\MyController::class => AutowireFactory::class,